Pandukabhaya: Battles with his uncles

 The brahmin Pandula had predicted that, Princess Pali, the daughter of Pandukabhaya's uncle, Girikandasiva, would become his queen.
 Pandukabhaya entered his uncle's land where she was taking rice to some of the farmers.
 Prince Pandukabhaya approached here.

 When Girikandasiva heard that Pandukabhaya had taken his daughter, he was furious and assembled his soldiers to wage war on the prince but he was defeated.
 Five more of Pandukabhaya’s uncles also waged war against him but all five were defeated.
 Princess Unmadachitra's brothers also organized several armies against prince Pandukabhaya.
 They camped at a place called Dhooma Rakha.
 Prince Pandukabhaya faced them and forced them to flee to the other side of the river.
 Due to the setbacks, one of the brothers agreed to hand over the eastern part of the river to the prince.
 More of Unmadachitra's brothers rose up against the prince.
 Prince Pandukabhaya placed his camps in different places such as Dhooma Rakha, Ritigala and continued fighting against his uncles.
 Finally, with the support of the Yaksha tribal woman called Chathiya, he defeated them all.

 Establishing of a new kingdom

 Prince Pandukabhaya arrived in Anuradhagama, a name given to it by Vijaya’s minister Anuradha.
-Pandukabhaya established a kingdom called the Anuradhapura kingdom, also known as the Sinhala Buddhist civilization.
+Pandukabhaya established a kingdom called the Anuradhapura kingdom.
 Chandra, son of the brahmin Pandula, was appointed as the king's chief advisor.
 Pandukabhaya's other close allies were also awarded with high rank positions.

 Pandukabhaya established an organized system of governance.
 He deployed scavengers to keep the city clean, built one of the oldest hospitals, and built the first reservoir in the Anuradhapura kingdom, called the Abaya Wewa.
 Pandukabhaya created a position called "nagara gutthika" to rule the city, to which he appointed his uncle Abhaya.

 In his tenth year as king, he ordered the demarcation of all the villages on the island; the first king to do this.